-I have provided these ISBN numbers so that you have the opportunity to buy the edition that I am using (for the purposes of having matching pagination and supplementary materials).
-If you find these texts somewhere else for cheaper, feel free to get them.
+I have provided these ISBN numbers so that you have the opportunity to buy the edition that I am using (for the purposes of matching our pagination and sharing supplementary materials published within the text).
+However, if you find these texts somewhere else for cheaper, feel free to get them!